MileHacker Logo

 The local bus network, operated by ViaBastia (Services Urbains de Bastia), serves as the backbone of Bastia's public transport.
 It covers the city center and extends to various residential areas and surrounding suburbs.
 Buses present a convenient way to reach different points of interest without a car.

-Bus routes connect the Old Port, the expansive Place Saint-Nicolas, the historic Citadel, and the main train station.
-They also serve residential neighborhoods further afield.
+Bus routes connect the Historic Waterfront, the vast Place Saint-Nicolas, the historic Citadel, and the main train station.
+They additionally serve residential neighborhoods further afield.
 You can find route maps online or at the Bastia tourist office.
 The main bus hub typically locates near Place Saint-Nicolas or the train station, offering central points for transfers.
 Look for bus stops clearly marked throughout the city.

 Ticketing & Fares